Festival of olive oil, Provençal traditions, and craftsmanship in Ollioules, every first weekend of October

 83190 Ollioules

 By car: Ollioules is accessible from Toulon via the D11 (15 minutes).
 From the A50 motorway, take the Ollioules/Sanary exit.
-Parking available in the town center.
+Free parking and free shuttles are available during the festival.

-By train: Ollioules-Sanary station on the TER Marseille-Toulon-Vintimille line.
-The town center is a 15-minute walk from the station.
+By train: Ollioules-Sanary station on the TER Marseille-Toulon-Ventimiglia line.
+The city center is a 15-minute walk from the station.

-By bus: Mistral network (Toulon-Ollioules line).
-Town center stop.
+By bus: Réseau Mistral (Toulon-Ollioules line), city center stop.

-The Fête de l'Olivier is entirely free and open to all.
+La Fête de l'Olivier is completely free and open to all.
+Admission, parking, and shuttles are free.
 Purchases from producers and artisans are, of course, encouraged.

 Mairie d'Ollioules